Consistency conditions for brane tilings: Donaldson-Thomas theory

 \section{Donaldson-Thomas theory}

-The final section of \cite{MR} deals with the Donaldson-Thomas theory of the moduli space $\mathcal{M}_{\textbf{v},i}$ constructed in \cite{conifold}, of framed $i$-cyclic modules with dimension vector $\textbf{v}\in \mathbb{N}^{V(Q)}$.
-We consider the moduli of pairs $(M,f)$, where $M$ is an $i$-cyclic $A_D$-module, and $f:e_i A_F\rightarrow M$ is a surjection of $A_F$-modules.
-Given an action of some torus $T$ on the moduli space, such that the perfect obstruction theory on the moduli space is equivariant with respect to $T$, and the fixed locus consists of isolated fixed points, Corollary 3.5 of \cite{ObstructionsHilbert} states that the Donaldson-Thomas invariant of the moduli space is given by the sum, over the $T$-fixed points, of the sign of the dimension of the Zariski tangent space at those points.
-In order to apply Corollary 3.5 of \cite{ObstructionsHilbert} we need to find the fixed points of the moduli space, under some action of a torus $T$ that respects the perfect obstruction theory, confirm that the Zariski tangent space has no trivial weights under the induced action of $T$, and then compute the dimension of the Zariski tangent spaces.\smallbreak The torus $ (\Cp^*)^{|E(F)|}$ acts naturally on the algebra $A_F$.
-If $T'\subset (\Cp^*)^{|E(F)|}$ is the subtorus preserving the superpotential relations, then there is a natural action of $T'$ on $\mathcal{M}_{\textbf{v},i}$.
+The final section of \cite{MR} deals with the Donaldson-Thomas theory of the moduli space $\mathcal{M}_{\textbf{v},i}$ constructed in \cite{conifold}, of $i$-cyclic modules with dimension vector $\textbf{v}\in \mathbb{N}^{V(Q)}$.
+Given an action of a torus $T$ on the moduli space of cyclic modules, such that the perfect obstruction theory on the moduli space is equivariant with respect to $T$, and the fixed locus consists of isolated fixed points, Corollary 3.5 of \cite{ObstructionsHilbert} states that the Donaldson-Thomas invariant of the moduli space is given by the sum, over the $T$-fixed points, of the sign of the dimension of the Zariski tangent space at those points.
+In order to apply Corollary 3.5 of \cite{ObstructionsHilbert} we need to find the fixed points of the moduli space, under some action of a torus $T$ that respects the perfect obstruction theory, confirm that the Zariski tangent space has no trivial weights under the induced action of $T$, and then compute the dimensions of the Zariski tangent spaces.\smallbreak If $T'\subset (\Cp^*)^{|E(F)|}$ is the subtorus preserving the superpotential relations, then there is a natural action of $T'$ on $\mathcal{M}_{\textbf{v},i}$.
 This action is not faithful, and the kernel of the map

 is given by the subtorus generated by those 1-parameter subgroups of $T'$ that rescale all arrows going into one vertex by some number $z\in\Cp$, and rescale all arrows going out by $z^{-1}$.
 We let $T$ be the image of $\theta$ (again $T$ is a torus).
 Let $T_W$ be the image under $\theta$ of the largest subtorus of $T'$ acting with trivial weight on the simple loop $\omega_i$.
 The obstruction theory constructed in \cite{conifold} is symmetric equivariant with respect to the induced action of $T_W$. \begin{lem} The torus $T_W$ has dimension $2g$. \end{lem} \begin{proof} We show the coweight lattice of $T_W$ is $\mathbb{Z}^{2g}$.
 Pick $i$ a tile of $F$, and let $i_0\in\tilde{F}$ be an $i$-tile.
 Let